Introduction

 We use automated decision making for these processes:

-• Approval of renewal application which meet predetermined criteria, we call these green channel renewals
+Approval of annual declarations and change of employment details which meet predetermined criteria, we call this green channelling

 If you want more information contact the Data Protection Officer.